Ultimate Guide to Jobs in Japan for Foreigners

 Hiring a candidate is not a simple yes or no question

 The first thing that surprised me when I become a recruiter was the number of unseen factors to consider when hiring a candidate.
 When I was merely an applicant, I thought the hiring process was a simple "we have an opening and therefore we need one person to fill the spot" equation.
+I do not think this situation is limited to jobs in Japan.
 These are some of the hidden reasons that affect hiring an applicant, from the company's viewpoint.

 Unseen hiring factors